jncc/dnode/docker/sentinel/esa-downloader/README.md

 PYTHONPATH='.' luigi --module workflow DownloadAvailableProducts --local-scheduler --runDate 2017-04-20 --seedDate 2016-12-19
 ```
 ## debug flag
-Specifying the --debug flag outputs the url that would have been requested only,
+Specifying the --debug flag outputs the url that would have been requested only, does not add products to the catalog
-NB: USE WITH CAUTION this WILL update the catalog as if the product had been downloaded

 ## seedDate flag
 The seedDate is intened for initialising the system.
 It is the earliest ESA ingestion date from which the system should begin downloading ata